TechReborn/TechReborn/README.md

-# TechReborn
+# TechReborn 1.9.4 Branch

 TechReborn is a resurrection of GregTech 2.78 for modern Minecraft.
-It brings most of GT4's features and behaviors to Minecraft, with lots of tweaks, and a few editions.
-It also aims to be more compatible with other mods than GregTech, and has the ultimate goal of becoming a standalone mod, compatible with but not dependent on IC2.
+It brings most of it's features and behaviors to Minecraft, with lots of tweaks, and a few editions.
+It also aims to be more compatible with other mods than GregTech, and has the ultimate goal of becoming a standalone mod, compatible with, but not dependent on IC2.
+We have no plans of ever supporting IC2 classic as of now.

 TechReborn is currently in a beta state.
 Crashes or bugs may happen at any time, so *please* do not use this on a world that is important to you, or at the very least back it up on every update.